 The Seven & i Group stores strive to preserve community lifelines during disasters by working quickly to resume and continue operations, as well as providing swift regional relief during disasters along with tap water, restroom facilities, disaster information, and other necessities.
-For example, during the 2016 Kumamoto Earthquakes that occurred in April 2016, nearly all 7-Eleven stores stayed open, even when the power was out and water cut off, which was greatly appreciated by many customers.
 Head Office also provided support for stores in the form of product supplies and special assistance for staff members.
 In preparation for a wide range of situations, we work with the community to fulfill our role as important social infrastructure for daily living.

-In addition, Seven & i Holdings has been concluding agreements on assistance with relief provisions and support for evacuees during disasters with local governments, under which it provides material assistance in line with requests from local governments during disasters.
+In addition, Seven & i Group companies have been promoting the conclusion of agreements on assistance with relief provisions and support for evacuees during disasters with local governments, under which they provide material assistance in line with requests from local governments during disasters.
 All Group stores conduct fundraising activities to assist people affected by disasters and have launched free Wi-Fi service Seven Spot.
 In July 2017, three Group companies–Seven & i Holdings, SEJ, and IY–were designated as public institutions under the Basic Act on Disaster Control Measures.

-As daily initiatives, the stores feature disaster preparedness sections and hold disaster preparedness events and so forth in a bid to raise customer awareness of disasters.
+As daily initiatives, the stores feature disaster preparedness sections and hold events to learn disaster prevention and so forth in a bid to raise customer awareness of disasters.

 A Disaster Support Station sticker